liuminqi/liuminqi.github.io/_pages/about.md

 ---

 I'm a fifth-year Ph.D. student in the <a href="https://linguistics.ucla.edu" target="_new">Department of Linguistics</a> at the University of California, Los Angeles (UCLA) and also a member of the <a href="https://languagelab.humanities.ucla.edu" target="_new">UCLA Language Acquisition Lab</a>.

-I am primarily interested in __first language (L1) acquisition__ and __theoretical syntax__ and believe that L1 data can inform linguistic theory in meaningful ways.
+I am primarily interested in __first language (L1) acquisition__ and __theoretical syntax__.
+I employ experimental methods to address core issues in children's syntactic development and believe that L1 data can inform linguistic theory in meaningful ways.

+My recent research concerns how children acquire the syntactic constructions that involve extraction of a nominal phrase over another c-commanding nominal phrase, which usually triggers locality difficulties in child languages ('Intervention Effects').
 My dissertation project centers on the syntax and acquisition of passive constructions in Mandarin Chinese.

-My work employs experimental methods to address core issues in children's syntactic development.
-My recent research concerns how children acquire the syntactic constructions that involve extraction of a nominal phrase over another c-commanding nominal phrase, which usually triggers locality difficulties in child languages ('Intervention Effects').

 Besides Mandarin, I have also worked on San Cristóbal Lachirioag Zapotec, an under-documented language spoken in Oaxaca in south-western Mexico, and Tonggu Gan, a non-Mandarin Chinese dialect spoken in Jiangxi in south China.